Coadon/Coadon/README.md

->     The animated figures stand
+     The animated figures stand,

->
->     Adorning every public street
+     Adorning every public street.

->
->     And seem to breathe in stone
+     And seem to breathe in stone,

->
->     or move their marble feet
+     Or move their marble feet.

-* Random therapy
+* Therapist (not true).
-* Procrastination: I'm either counter-productive or sleeping.
+* Veteran Procrastinator!
+I'm either counter-productive or sleeping.
-* Stargazing maniac (needs to stop)
+* Stargazing maniac (yes. needs to stop,)

-Yes.

 <img alt="Cool stuffs" src="cool_stuff.svg">